[a.k.a Eastern Redcedar]

-Eastern Red Cedar grow at a fairly average speed for an evergreen, but reach heights of 40 feet, resulting in dense and rot resistant wood which is is famously used in cedar chests, cedar closets and outdoor applications such as fencing.
+This prickly juniper grows at a fairly average speed for an evergreen, but reach heights of 40 feet, resulting in dense and rot resistant wood which is is famously used in cedar chests, cedar closets and outdoor applications such as fencing.
 It’s root system is very dense, making it a perfect tree for erosion control.
-Eastern Red Cedar is excellent for developing wildlife habitat on your property, offering birds cover for nesting, and berries as a food source during stressful winters.
+Excellent for developing wildlife habitat on your property, Eastern Red Cedar offers birds cover for nesting, and berries as a food source during stressful winters.
 This evergreen grows as far south as Texas and Florida, and as far west as Oklahoma, Nebraska and Kansas.

 Eastern Red Cedar are a mixture of male and female, with the females producing minuscule flowers and blue berries, and the males producing what look like pine cones [but are actually pollen-producing structures].
 It is impossible to determine male vs. female until they reach maturity and produce the telltale signs.
 Although the females must be pollinated to produce the seed-bearing fruit, there are enough cedars throughout the US that even an isolated female should bear fruit, since pollen can remain airborne for many many miles.

 Eastern Red Cedar often turn a reddish or even purplish color due to winter exposure, and to the untrained eye one might conclude that they are damaged or dying.
 However, this color change is quite normal, and the trees will green up quickly in the warmer weather of Spring.